Study: Exercise Lowers Risk of Some Cancers by 20% or More

 “There are a lot of smaller studies that looked at just breast or just colon and we already know there’s some associations, but the strength of this study is that it shows 13 different cancers were impacted by people being more active,” Dr. Shepard says.

-Dr. Shepard notes that for seven cancers — including kidney, lung and liver — the study shows a 20 percent or more reduction in cancer risk through higher levels of activity.
+Dr. Shepard notes that for seven cancers — including kidney, lung and liver — the study shows a 20% or more reduction in cancer risk through higher levels of activity.
 For those of us trying to stay healthy, that is tremendously empowering information, he says.

 “Eat a nutritious diet, get plenty of sleep, watch your weight and exercise.
 Those are things that prevent cancers,” Dr. Shepard says.
 “Those are things that if someone does get cancer, can help them get through their cancer treatments easier.
 So, exercise is an enormous component of this.”